JD-Erasmus/Portfolio-AdoreMedia/Mabel Creatives - Website/readme.md

 Through collaborative sessions and brainstorming, we harness the power of the design file to visualize those ideas.
 It's much easier to form a completed vision when you have something tangible to look at, and this is where the design file plays a pivotal role.
 It becomes a canvas for creativity, a foundation for discussion, and a catalyst for turning ideas into reality.

 ## Implementation
 I didn't stop at design.
 I also implemented the website on WordPress, bringing the design to life.
+One of the pivotal considerations during the implementation was ensuring responsiveness.
+Given the client's substantial presence on Instagram, where users predominantly engage on mobile devices, it was evident that mobile-friendliness was a key factor.

+The website was meticulously designed and developed to provide an optimal user experience across a variety of devices, with a particular focus on mobile usability.
+This approach ensures that visitors can seamlessly access the website and its connected subsites, regardless of the device they use.
 You can explore the live website [here](https://mabelcreatives.com).

 ## Outcomes
 The project culminated in a design that left the client thoroughly impressed.
 It's a testament to my ability to transform a vision into a visually captivating web solution that aligns perfectly with the client's style and brand identity.